yu3ma/FSFR2100_LLC_SMPS/README.md

 Unlike the SRC, there are PRC (parallel resonant converters), which can work within a much wider range of supply voltage (completely feasible with all the control circuits for SRC / LLC), but have some other drawbacks (again huge topic).
 For now, let us just say that they are more expensive and complex to carry out and that they can't perform with light-load and no-load.

 LLC also can't work no-load, but it can work with very light loads (usually some parasitic load   is sufficient for self-supply and possibly some light bleeder).
-Unfortunately, with light loads <1/3 to 1/5 (depending on model), LLC loses its great ZVS feature and KKD abruptly falls at low loads.
+Unfortunately, with light loads <1/3 to 1/5 (depending on model), LLC loses its great ZVS feature and efficiency abruptly falls at low loads.

 However, this is not a significant drawback as it  means that  with low power, total energy  is    smaller, therefore  the heat that is lost  in general remains low and within acceptable limits.
 Therefore do not be surprised that the LLC is heated most with relatively small loads - this is normal.